GameAnalytics/lhttpc/README.md

                        kepp a HTTP/1.1 connection open.
 Changing this value in runtime has no effect, this can however be done through lhttpc_manager:update_connection_timeout/1.

-NOTE: THIS FORK OF LHTTPC IS ONLY RECOMMENDED IF YOU HAVE MANY REQUESTS TO DO TO A FEW RESTRICTED DOMAINS.
-It contains load-balancing mechanisms described in http://ferd.ca/rtb-where-erlang-blooms.html.
-It is not meant for general purpose use.